-If Position Management has been implemented in your Employee Central instance, a position transfer process can be executed for an employee from his or her current position to another position outside the area of responsibility of the current manager.
-After the process is run, the employee's master data is up to date.
+If Position Management has been implemented in your Employee Central instance with the SAP Best Practices, a position transfer process can be executed for an employee from his or her current position to another position outside the area of responsibility of the current manager.
+After the process has run, the employee's master data is up to date.

 Caution